Kelly McCauley

 Kelly J. McCauley (born June 23, 1964) is a Canadian politician who was elected to represent the riding of Edmonton West in the House of Commons of Canada in the 2015 federal election.

 McCauley is a hospitality executive with over thirty years experience managing hotels and convention centres.
 He was born and raised in Vancouver and is a graduate of BCIT in the Hospitality Management program.

+He has been chair of the Canadian House of Commons Standing Committee on Government Operations and Estimates since 2018.